tsproisl/textcomplexity/README.md

     12	.	.
 PUNCT	$.	_	11	punct	_	_

-If you want to compute the constituency-based complexity measures, the input should be CoNLL-style text files with six tab-separated columns and an empty line after each sentence.
+If you want to compute the constituency-based complexity measures, the input should be in a **custom tab-separated format** with six tab-separated columns and an empty line after each sentence.
 The six columns are: word index, word, part-of-speech tag, index of dependency head, dependency relation, phrase structure tree.
 Missing values can be represented by an underscore (`_`).
 Here is a short example with two sentences:

     1	Das	ART	3	NK	(TOP(S(NP*
     2	fremde	ADJA	3	NK	*